- Military Life Cycle

 On an installation, an MPO can legally prohibit an abusive partner from returning home, taking possession of a pet or entering the victim’s workplace.
 An MPO may also require that the abusive partner turn over his or her weapons.

 An MPO is only enforceable on the installation.
-A civilian restraining/protective order is enforceable on- and off-installation.
-A FAP victim advocate can help individuals seek information and resources on both.
+A civilian restraining/protection order is enforceable on- and off-installation.
+A domestic abuse victim advocate can help individuals seek information and resources on both.

-The “Military Protective Order,” DD Form 2873, allows those in abusive relationships to:
+The “Military Protection Order,” DD Form 2873, allows those in abusive relationships to:

-- Include their pets in the protective order (Under Section 7(m), “other specific provisions of this Order”)
+- Include their pets in the protection order (Under Section 7(m), “other specific provisions of this Order”)

 - List threats or injuries to the pet by the abuser (Under Section 5 of the MPO form, “information supporting issuance of this MPO”)